AYLIT-crew/NetScan/README.md

 # NetScan
-A simple scanner program powered by Nmap module.
+A simple scanner program powered by Nmap.